richpauloo/textme/README.md

 <!-- ``` -->

-Install the development version from github:
+`textme` is not currently on CRAN.
+Install the development version from
+github:

 ``` r
 devtools::install_github("richpauloo/textme")